ArgonDesign/alogic/doc/memories.md

 In the Verilog implementation emitted by the compiler, distributed memories are implemented using unpacked arrays.
 Direct indexing is used for look-ups, but additional write enable (`we`), write data (`wdata`) and write address (`waddr`) signals are used to handle writes.
-The `storage` distributed memory declared earlier would be implemented in the generated Verilog as:
+The distributed memory `storage` (declared as `u16 storage[32]`) would be implemented in the generated Verilog as:

 ```verilog
   // Memory